Phenserine: Approval status

 Phenserine failed in phase III of Alzheimer's disease-aimed clinical trials and there has yet been no promise of the trial resumption since 2006.
 The methodological problems of trials are frequently speculated as the principal reason for the failure of FDA approval as well as the scarcity of Alzheimer's disease drugs.
 The underlying complications are generated by an inordinate variance in clinical outcomes and poor determination in optimal dosing.

 Intra and inter-site variations were incurred by a lack of baseline evaluation and longitudinal assessment on placebo groups.
 This produced an inadequate power and, thus, appeared to have insufficient statistical significance.
 In light of the dose determination, the criteria for human subject engagement was not meticulously established before dosing and the effective dose range was not completely established in phase I and II, yet still persisting to phase III.
-Compared to other Alzheimer's disease drugs, such as donepenzil, tancrine and metrifonate, the clinical advancement of phenserine involves comparably high compliance in outcome measures and protocol regimentation on methods and the clinical phase transition.
+Compared to other Alzheimer's disease drugs, such as donepenzil, tacrine and metrifonate, the clinical advancement of phenserine involves comparably high compliance in outcome measures and protocol regimentation on methods and the clinical phase transition.